projectsbyif/data-permissions-catalogue/_patterns/implied-consent.md

   - url: /images/implied-consent.svg

 advantages:
-  - notifies someone about data accesss
+  - Notifies someone about data accesss
-  - complies with certain regulations
+  - Complies with certain regulations

 limitations:
-  - its often not clear what information is being accessed
+  - Its often not clear what information is being accessed
-  - people are tracked across services
+  - People are tracked across services

 examples:
   - title: EU 'Cookie Law'